-The training course 2015 is co-sponsored by the Federal Foreign Office (FFO) of Germany (Berlin).
-It is also supported by the United Nations Educational, Scientific and Cultural Organization (UNESCO, Paris), and by the University of Bergen and the University of Karlsruhe (KIT).
+The training course 2017 is co-sponsored by the Federal Foreign Office (FFO) of Germany (Berlin).
+It is also supported by the United Nations Educational, Scientific and Cultural Organization (UNESCO, Paris), the International Seismological Centre (ISC), and by the University of Bergen and the United Nations University (Bonn).

-Until 2014, more than 1000 participants from 118 countries, amongst them graduate students, university lecturers as well as senior staff and directors of reputed research institutes, have attended the seismology training courses organized and supported by the
+Until 2016, more than 1000 participants from 118 countries, amongst them graduate students, university lecturers as well as senior staff and directors of reputed research institutes, have attended the seismology training courses organized and supported by the GFZ Potsdam.

-GFZ Potsdam.
 Since the foundation of the GFZ in 1992 these courses are, as an essentially new feature, held alternately every second year in Potsdam and as regional courses in a hosting country of Africa, Asia or Latin America.
 In the latter case, the course topics are specifically tailored to the needs and potentials of the respective region and integrate many local lecturers into the international team of instructors.